 The Museum of Ventura County is one of the oldest museums in the state, dating back to 1913.
 Today, the history museum comprises more than 1,000 works of art and more than 30,000 artifacts.
 While the Museum of Ventura County is the region’s history and art museum, three other locations complement this museum.

 The Research Library at the Museum contains maps, manuscripts, periodicals, architectural plans, county newspapers, and oral histories.
 For example, if you are looking to do historical family research, you’ll want to make an appointment to visit the Research Library.

-People of all ages will enjoy a trip to the Museum of Ventura County, with interactive exhibits on art, history, and culture.
+People of all ages will enjoy a trip to the Museum of Ventura County, which has interactive art, history, and culture exhibits.